 Located in the Fairview Cemetery in Halifax's north end, these gray granite markers will send a shiver up your spine.
 This cemetery has 121 victims of the Titanic sinking who were laid to rest here, more than any other cemetery.

 While most museums come with an admission fee, the Maritime Museum of the Atlantic offers free entre on Tuesday evenings and the Museum of Natural History is free on Wednesday evenings.

-Now that you've got many ideas of things to do for free, head on out and go enjoy yourself!
+Now that you've caught up on these 16 free things to do in Halifax this summer, head on out and go enjoy yourself!
 And certainly don't forget to share your knowledge and add any other great free activity ideas in the comments section below!

 Budget Travel Blog: Tips and tricks for affordable vacation planning.
 From cheap hotels to cheap flights and everything in between, prioritizing safety and comfort.